apaz-cli/apaz-cli.github.io/blog/Safety_and_Correctness.md

 <br>

 Recently, I watched the CPPCon talk above.
 It unified all of my thoughts about what software safety is.
 Honestly, I wish it all clicked sooner.
+The revelations begin at 23:50.

 This post is written about C and C++, but using other languages does not excuse you from having to think about these things.
 They may handle certain kinds of safety for you, but they cannot save you from yourself.
 The common phrase